Neighborhood Traffic Safety and Bicycle Boulevard Projects – Phase 2

 Phase II includes similar design features to Phase I and approved concept plans can be found below separated out by street segment.
 Work will be completed by a separate construction contract which will be awarded through a competitive process.
 The construction contract will go before City Council for consideration before any construction will begin.
 A pre-construction community meeting will be held over the summer, prior to construction.

 The project includes raised intersections, raised crosswalks, traffic circles, and new/refreshed crosswalks throughout.
 Chicanes (in-street islands), speed humps, speed tables, curb extensions, medians, and ADA curb ramps at crosswalks.
-Many intersections will undergo redesign with curb extensions to moderate vehicle speeds and create safer, more sustainable streets.
+Many intersections will undergo a redesign with curb extensions to moderate vehicle speeds and create safer, more sustainable streets.

 Neighborhood Beautification & Environmental Benefits